cprepos/jwt/README.md

 "pm2 start DynamoLocalServer.js"

 Start Production API server:
-"pm2 start server.js -i 4"
+"pm2 start server.js -i 4" //edit the 4 for the number of processor cores you want to use or have available